 When we think of sugar, we mostly think of glucose.
-However, mannose is also a type of sugar with a wide range of applications and effects.
+However,

 It is used as a treatment for the rare condition congenital disorder of glycosylation (CDG), and for some bacterial infections.
 However, in other situations and dosages, it can be lethal.

 Prof. Freeze and colleagues observed the effects of mannose on weight gain while they were studying its therapeutic effects on CDG.
 Then, the team decided to investigate the effects of mannose further.

 So, the researchers designed a “mouse model of diet-induced obesity.”
 They randomly assigned 3- and 8-week-old mice to one of the following:

 - a group that was fed a high-fat diet without mannose

 - a group that was fed a high-fat diet with mannose